-The Montessori method is a scientifically based education approach in which children learn simply by exploring from the world around them.
+The Montessori method is a scientifically based education approach in which children learn simply by exploring the world around them.

 It was introduced by Dr. Maria Montessori along with some other founders.